SAFEHR-data/omopcept/README.md

 ## Concept data

-OMOP vocab data downloaded from Athena includes a tables called CONCEPT.csv and CONCEPT_ANCESTOR.csv that we saved in parquet format for use in this package.
+OMOP vocab data downloaded from Athena includes a tables called CONCEPT.csv, CONCEPT_ANCESTOR.csv and CONCEPT_RELATIONSHIP.csv that we saved in parquet format for use in this package.

-omopcept downloads a selection of vocabularies and stores locally the first time you use it.
+omopcept downloads a selection of vocabularies and stores them locally the first time you use it (in the recommended data location for R packages).
+The download does not need to be repeated until you update the package.

+We plan to allow the location of the concept files to be specified so that in a future version users could point it to their own downloaded files.

 | fields           | about                               | query_arguments |
 |:-----------------|:------------------------------------|:----------------|